 - Skin rash at birth

 The baby's health care provider will run blood and urine tests to check for the virus.

 There is no specific treatment for congenital rubella.
-Symptoms are treated as appropriate.
+The treatment is symptom-based.

 - Clouding of the lens of the eye (cataracts)